patrickmmartin/pith-writings/eight_rooty_pieces/article.md

 Notable points:
 * it's quite possibly the only algorithm to be presented here that you can implement using a piece of rope and a setsquare.
   see [wikipedia_compass_and_straightedge] for the classical Ancient toolset
-* this algorithm is somewhat unique in that it can handle findng the negative root if that's the trial value generated
+* this algorithm is somewhat unique in that it can handle finding the negative root if the trial value passed in is negative
 * there is one more interesting fact we will discover shortly

 ### Finding the root using Newton Raphson